 Test multiple email variations and automatically launch the best-performing one with A/B email testing.
 For example, you can test:

-• Combinations of these (2 subject lines x 2 calls to action = 4 variations to test)
+- Combinations of these (for example, 2 subject lines × 2 calls to action = 4 variations to test)

-Up to five email messages can be added to an A/B email test.
+You can add up to five email messages to a single A/B email test.

-3. Under Distribution List(s) > Send To choose the lists/segments to target with these emails.
-If required, add Suppress Against segments to exclude contacts in those segments.
+- Under Distribution List(s) > Send To, choose the lists or segments to target.
+If needed, add Suppress Against segments to exclude contacts.

-4. If you have a connected CRM you can select the check box to Attach sent notes to contacts or leads from my CRM lists.
+- If you have a connected CRM, select Attach sent notes to contacts or leads from my CRM lists.

-5. Under Messages To Test, choose the emails to test.
-You can select both regular and legacy emails here.
+- Under Messages To Test, choose the emails to test.
+You can select both regular and legacy emails.

-6. Under Test Run, choose your Sample Size.
+- Under Test Run, choose your Sample Size:

-7. Pick a scheduled date & time for the initial A/B test.
+- Pick a scheduled date and time for the initial A/B test.

 Final Run

-Act-On will select the winning message based on the one with the highest number of clicks (not opens).
-In the event of a tie, the message with the highest click ratio will be chosen.
+Act-On selects the winning message based on the highest number of clicks (not opens).
+If there is a tie, the message with the higher click-through rate is chosen.

 Manage Your Tests